pauleve/mpd-dynamic/README.md

 secret = xxx # client secret
-limit = 30 # increase if you have trouble finding local files matching recommendations market = FR # optional, see https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
+limit = 30 # increase if you have trouble finding local files matching recommendations market = FR # optional, see https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2 weight = 2 # default; at most weight/total_weight of added tracks will come from Spotify

+[lastfm]
+weight = 1 # default; at most weight/total_weight of added tracks will come from LastFM

 [mpd]
 host = localhost # default